-I use this newsletter to explore trans questions within a feminist frame, and often through various attempts to be funny.
+I use this newsletter to explore questions related to trans life within a feminist frame, and often through various attempts to be funny.
 That means, for me:

 • trans feminism shares goals with other kinds of feminism, and “trans women are women” is a descriptive statement about how we all relate to one another.